lutfumertceylan/mywebsite/_posts/2020-06-01-stored-xss-with-password-recovery-page.md

   - bugbounty
   - write-up
   - poc
-excerpt: 'EN \| Stored XSS with Password Recovery Page'
+excerpt: 'Stored XSS with Password Recovery Page'
 ---

 In April of this year, I found a Stored Xss vulnerability at University of Utwente.
 However, I later realized that there was a vendor of